-I. Illinois's Emergency Operations Framework
+I. Illinois' Emergency Operations Framework

-To date, Governor JB Pritzker has issued two disaster proclamations, declaring a public health emergency caused by the COVID-19 pandemic.
-With the issuance of the Gubernatorial Disaster Proclamations, IDPH activated the Illinois Emergency Operations Plan (IEOP)2 and the Emergency Support Function 8 Plan (ESF-8).
+On March 9, 2020, Governor JB Pritzker issued a disaster proclamation to declare a public health emergency caused by the COVID-19 pandemic.
+Subsequent disaster proclamations and related Executed Orders have been issued and remain in effect.
+With the issuance of the Gubernatorial Disaster Proclamations, IDPH activated the Illinois Emergency Operations Plan (IEOP) and the Emergency Support Function 8 Plan (ESF-8).
 IDPH also activated the ESF-8 CIR Annex, which describes the responsibilities of various stakeholders in response to a catastrophic incident such as a public health emergency.
 Together, these plans outline the activation of state resources when hospitals are overburdened and in need of governmental assistance.